Almost a year ago we ‘discovered’ the Buffalo River

 half mile first to the west then south is our ‘biggest’ climb of the day

-about 300 feet.
+about 300 feet of altitude gain.
 I wouldn’t say it’s a steep

 climb just a long one, the trail is good through the open woods.
 We top out at a tiny creek crossing, then pass by the top of